SpeedCodeOrg/LLM4PP/README.md

 For the first problem of using closed-source LLMs, please make sure that the costs incurred by running the script are reasonable.
 Specifics will be released at a later date.

 For the second problem of using open-source LLMs, please make sure that the code can be run on a single reasonably-sized GPU.
 Specifics will be released at a later date.

+## Scoring
+We provide an interface to [ParEval](https://github.com/parallelcodefoundry/ParEval) to test your implementation for both problems.
+However, your actual score will be based on our in-house Speedcode benchmark suite.
+We will release details about the benchmark suite soon.

 ## References
 1. [Gpt-4 technical report](https://arxiv.org/abs/2303.08774)